gnames/papers/devops-blog-2023/blog.md

 To achieve high availability of our services and still keep system management within working hours and with only 1-2 hours/week system administration involvement, we automated our workflow.
 We used [Ansible](https://www.ansible.com/) infrastructure automation tool and [Kubernetes](https://kubernetes.io/) computer cluster management as our two main software components.
-We used Git revision control system to distribute Ansible environment between system administrators.
+We used the Git revision control system to distribute Ansible environments between system administrators.
 With most of the infrastructure construction tasks automated, the group saved time and resources.

 A Kubernetes cluster automates the maintenance of our services and ensures high availability for our users.